-We revise the definitions and terminology relevant to this paper in Section~\ref{sec:background}.
-Our first results are presented in Section~\ref{sec:atomicity and ACCP}, where we study atomicity in connection with ACCP.
-It was proved by M. Roitman~\cite[Proposition~1.1]{mR93} that atomicity ascends from any integral domain $R$ to the ring of polynomials $R[x]$ provided that every finite subset of $R$ has a maximal common divisor.
-In Section~\ref{sec:atomicity and ACCP} we extend and generalize this result, proving that if an atomic semidomain has maximal common divisors for finite subsets, then its semidomain of (Laurent) polynomial is also atomic.
-In~\cite{aG74}, A. Grams constructed a celebrated example of an atomic domain that does not satisfy ACCP.
-Further (nontrivial) examples have been given in~\cite{aZ82,mR93} and more recently in~\cite{BC19,GL21}.
-Here we construct a positive semiring (which cannot be an integral domain) that is atomic but does not satisfy ACCP.
-On the other hand, we prove that ACCP ascends from any semidomain to its semidomain of (Laurent) polynomials.
+In Section~\ref{sec:ACCP}, we investigate ACCP.
+First, we prove that the property of satisfying ACCP ascends from any semidomain to its semidomain of (Laurent) polynomials.
+In~\cite[Theorem~1.3]{aG74}, Grams constructed a celebrated example of an atomic domain that does not satisfy ACCP, disproving a wrong assertion made by Cohn~\cite{pC68} on the equivalence of the condition of being atomic and that of satisfying ACCP.
+Further examples have been given by Zaks~\cite{aZ82} and Roitman~\cite{mR93} and, more recently, by Boynton and Coykendall~\cite{BC19} and also by Gotti and Li~\cite{GL21,GL23,GL22}.
+In Example~\ref{ex:atomic positive semiring without ACCP}, we construct a positive semiring (which, clearly, cannot be an integral domain) that is atomic but does not satisfy ACCP.

-In Section~\ref{sec:bounded and finite factorization properties}, we consider the bounded and the finite factorization properties.
-Let $S$ be a semidomain.
-We say that $S$ is a bounded factorization semidomain (BFS) if there is a function $\ell \colon S \setminus \{0\} \to \nn_0$ that is zero on units and satisfies $\ell(rs) \ge \ell(r) \ell(s)$ for all $r,s \in S \setminus \{0\}$.
+In Section~\ref{sec:bounded and finite factorization properties}, we consider both the bounded and the finite factorization properties.
+For the rest of this section, let $S$ be a semidomain.
+We say that~$S$ is a bounded factorization semidomain (BFS) if there is a function $\ell \colon S \setminus \{0\} \to \nn_0$ that is only zero on units and satisfies that $\ell(rs) \ge \ell(r) + \ell(s)$ for all $r,s \in S \setminus \{0\}$.
 On the other hand, we say that~$S$ is a finite factorization semidomain (FFS) if every nonzero element has finitely many divisors up to associates.
-Both notions are extensions of the corresponding notions introduced in~\cite{AAZ90} for integral domains.
-It is well known that both the bounded and the finite factorization properties ascend from an integral domain to its ring of (Laurent) polynomials (see \cite[Propositions~2.5 and~5.3]{AAZ90} and \cite[Corollary~2.2]{AAZ92}).
-We extend these facts by proving that the same properties ascend from any semidomain to its semidomain of (Laurent) polynomials.
+Both notions are extensions of the corresponding notions introduced in~\cite{AAZ90} in the setting of integral domains.
+It is well known that the bounded and the finite factorization properties ascend from an integral domain to its ring of (Laurent) polynomials (see \cite[Propositions~2.5 and~5.3]{AAZ90} and \cite[Corollary~2.2]{AAZ92}).
+In Theorems~\ref{thm:BF transfers} and~\ref{thm:FF transfers}, we extend these results by proving that the same properties ascend from any semidomain to its semidomain of (Laurent) polynomials.